 You can study beyond the traditional boundaries of civil, computer, electrical and mechanical engineering and choose from five areas of focus.
 As a student in the Bachelor of Science Engineering program, you can engage in interdisciplinary study in order to gain a combination of expertise that prepares you for a career in specialized fields.

 When you graduate, you’ll be able to analyze, design, evaluate or research engineering and related problems in the traditional civil, electrical or mechanical engineering, or you can and become equipped to pursue advanced studies in business, engineering, law or medicine.

-Students in the 128-credit Engineering BS program choose one of the following areas of study.
+Students in the 128-credit Engineering Major program choose one of the following areas of study.